Want personalized picks that fit your family?

 Is it any good?

-Ky Dickens clearly intends to make audiences aware of the devastating, often heartbreaking choices people must make as she presents her case for U.S. Paid Family Leave legislation.
+Ky Dickens clearly intends to make audiences aware of the devastating, often heartbreaking choices people must make as she presents her case for U.S. paid family leave legislation.
 In Zero Weeks, Dickens clearly explains the issue, focusing on what is needed and how it can be accomplished.
-The people she films, from young couples simply wanting to spend time as a family following the birth of a child, to a struggling single mom with Stage Four breast cancer forced to integrate work with chemotherapy and radiation all while taking care of her little girl, have provided Dickens with compelling arguments in favor of such legislation.
+The people she films -- from young couples wanting to spend time as a family after the birth of a child to a struggling single mom with stage 4 breast cancer forced to integrate work with chemotherapy and radiation, all while taking care of her little girl -- have provided Dickens with compelling arguments in favor of such legislation.

 As it is now, because of the failure of our federal government to come to the table, several states have taken it upon themselves to provide for their citizens.
 Progress is being made, state by state, because of ordinary folks and committed activists like Ellen Bravo, who has devoted decades on behalf of families.
 Zero Weeks should be a vibrant asset to the cause.